 Under German law, the employment relationship can be terminated by mutual consent, by expiry of a fixed-term contract or by notice given by one of the two parties.
-As to the general protection, the freedom of the employer to dismiss an employee is substantially restricted.
-A termination is justified only if it is based on reasons related to: 1) the person; 2) the conduct of the employee; or 3) urgent operational requirements which preclude the continued employment of the employee in the establishment.
+As to the general protection, the freedom of the employer to dismiss an employee is substantially restricted by the Dismissal Protection Act (“DPA”), which applies if: 1) a business establishment has generally more than ten employees; and 2) the employee has worked in the same company or business establishment for six months without interruption.

+If the DPA applies, a termination is only legally effective if it is “socially justified”.
 A termination is justified only if it is based on reasons related to: 1) the person; 2) the conduct of the employee; or 3) urgent operational requirements which preclude the continued employment of the employee in the undertaking.

 Severance payments are paid at the end of employment in the following cases: 1) the employment agreement provides for a contractual severance payment (which is very unusual); 2) the parties agree upon a severance payment (in or out of court) to settle a termination dispute; 3) the court dissolves the employment against payment of severance if it finds that despite the invalidity of the termination, continued employment would be intolerable either for the employer or the employee; or 4) a social plan concluded with the works council in connection with a collective redundancy provides for severance payments.

 Due to the high standards of protection against dismissal, it is not uncommon for the employment to be terminated by contract between the employer and employee, i.e. a separation agreement.
 This may occur at any time with or without severance payment.
 The provisions on protection against unfair dismissal do not apply in such cases.
 The employer will generally offer a severance payment to induce the employee to accept the termination by agreement.